Skip to content

 # Handle the single-color and single-background case: apply style directly and return early

-# Apply the single color style directly.
-Parse the provided style only once.
+# Apply the single color style directly, honoring a missing style definition.

 else: